Observability

 Configuration

-Metrics are enabled by default in application.yml:
+Metrics are enabled by default in application.yml.
+The exact exposure.include list differs per app:

 management: